grassrootseconomics/org-website/content/Blog/grassroots-economics.md

 Author: Shaila Agha
 Date: Apr 8 2021
 Slug: grassroots-economics
-Summary: It is an honor to work as a Director along with Will Ruddick and the Grassroots Economics team in their endeavor to rebalance the inequaliti
+Summary: It is an honor to work as a Director along with Will Ruddick and the Grassroots Economics team in their endeavor to rebalance the inequality

-tags

-: organization,directors,staff,mission
+Tags: organization,directors,staff,mission

 ![image](images/blog/grassroots-economics1.webp)